IvanBuccella/CityTrashBot/README.md

 # City Trash Bot

 Dry, Multi-material, Wet, Paper, Glass...
 "What should I put out the door today?", "When should I put the glass out the door?"
 Feel free to ask CityTrashBot!

 CityTrashBot is a Telegram bot to stay up to date on waste disposal in your municipality.

 It will be enough to interact with it, via text or audio message, and immediately receive a detailed answer; but, please, be moderate with your words, it might take offense.

 Furthermore, it's possible to receive daily waste disposal email notifications based on your preferences agreed with CityTrashBot, and you can train it about waste disposal in a certain municipality.

+CityTrashBot provides the following features:

+- obtain the type of waste disposal in a specific city and day of the week;
+- obtain the day of waste disposal of a specific type of waste in a specific city;
+- add the schedule of an email alert to receive every day at a specified time about waste disposal for a specified city;
+- train the bot, by adding waste disposal of a specific type of waste in a city for a specific day;

+## Architecture

 The bot has been created using several [Azure](https://azure.microsoft.com) services, in particular: